Whimsy Stick

 Can a flirt pole for overexcited dogs make the problem worse?

 A flirt pole for overexcited dogs only makes things worse when used without structure.
 Skipping the wait cue, ending sessions mid-drive, using chaotic lure movement, or stopping without an all-done sequence trains the overexcited dog’s arousal system to spike and stay spiked.
-Used correctly — mandatory wait before every release, drop-it after every catch, clean all-done resolution — the flirt pole for overexcited dogs is one of the most effective arousal regulation tools available.
+Used correctly with mandatory wait before every release, drop-it after every catch, and clean all-done resolution, the flirt pole for overexcited dogs is one of the most effective arousal regulation tools available.

 5 to 10 minutes is the correct session length when using a flirt pole for overexcited dogs.
 Two shorter daily sessions consistently outperform one longer session.
-Past the 10-minute mark, most overexcited dogs lose the ability to hold the wait or drop-it — at that point you are no longer training impulse control.
+Past the 10-minute mark, most overexcited dogs lose the ability to hold the wait or drop-it.
 Two 7-minute flirt pole for overexcited dogs sessions with a proper cooldown beats one 20-minute session every time.

-The best way to calm an overexcited dog using a flirt pole is the full 5-step structured session: mandatory wait before every release, deliberate controlled lure movement with pauses, possession every 3–4 reps, drop-it on cue, and a clean all-done sequence into a settle cue.
-The calm is produced by completing the full predatory sequence — not by exhaustion.
+The best way to calm an overexcited dog using a flirt pole is the full 5-step structured session: mandatory wait before every release, deliberate controlled lure movement with pauses, possession every 3 to 4 reps, drop-it on cue, and a clean all-done sequence into a settle cue.
+The calm is produced by completing the full predatory sequence, not by exhaustion.
 A flirt pole for overexcited dogs run with this protocol produces 2 to 3 hours of genuine calm per session.

 Yes, with conditions.
 A completed flirt pole for overexcited dogs session followed by a 5-minute cooldown lowers baseline arousal before a walk.
 However, if the session ends without a clean all-done sequence and the overexcited dog is still activated, you are walking into stimulating environments with higher arousal than baseline.
 Always complete the full protocol and wait for the settle cue to resolve before heading out.
 For the reactivity application, see Flirt Pole for Reactive Dogs.